DokusCore/Server-Prebuild/Server/_Data/resources/[ Core ]/[ DokusCore ]/DokusCore--ScriptBundle/README.md

 ---
 # Installation
-Simply extract the `DokusCore--UsableItems` into your `resources` folder, and <br>
+Simply extract the `DokusCore--ScriptBundle` into your `resources` folder, and <br>
-start it via `ensure DokusCore--UsableItems`.
+start it via `ensure DokusCore--ScriptBundle`.

 ---
 # Plugin Information
-With this plugin you can make items usable, this can be consumables, <br>
-but also things like placing a tent or campfire.
-The Usable Item's plugin <br>
-will also take care of the player's metabolism if you eat or drink something, <br>
-your vital stats will be adjusted.
-The same goes for placing objects and using <br>
-tools, this costs you stamina but also thirst and hunger.
-In the database you <br>
-can set your own animations for each item with this you get true <br>
-customizability on how you want your animations to behave. <br>
+This plugin is a bundle of all kinds of small scripts for DokusCore

 ---
 # Discord